H256/gekko-quasar-ui/README.md

 Use this parallel to the original Gekko-UI (or compile and replace the original).

-*Sidenote: Currently the repository works with Gekko 0.5.14 and it will probably break when Gekko 0.6 is out due to a completely rewritten event-system.*
+*Sidenote: This repository should work with all Gekkos > version 0.6.*

 **for an experimental Gekko with this UI and indicator display see here [Gekko trading bot fork](https://github.com/h256/gekko)**